verrazzano/docs/content/en/docs/setup/install/mc-install/advanced/syncclusters.md

 </div>
 {{< /clipboard >}}

-- If `enabled` is set to `false` (the default), Verrazzano will not synchronize the registration of clusters across Verrazzano.
+- When `enabled` is set to true, Verrazzano will synchronize the registration of clusters across Verrazzano, Rancher, and Argo CD.
-- If `enabled` is set to true, Verrazzano will synchronize the registration of clusters across Verrazzano, Rancher, and Argo CD.
+- If `enabled` is set to `false` (the default), then Verrazzano will not synchronize the registration of clusters across Verrazzano.

 ## Filter cluster selection

 Optionally, to determine which clusters imported into Rancher will be automatically registered by Verrazzano, you can provide a label selector in the Verrazzano resource.
-This lets you filter which clusters you want synchronized.
+This lets you filter which clusters you want to be synchronized.

 The following illustrates an admin cluster Verrazzano resource that supports cluster label selection.
 {{< clipboard >}}